AdobeDocs/analytics.en/help/components/dimensions/us-states.md

 This dimension references lookup rules internal to Adobe.
 The lookup value is based on the IP address sent with the hit.
 Adobe partners with [Digital Element](https://www.digitalelement.com/) to maintain lookups between IP address and country.
 This dimension works out of the box for all implementations.

->[!TIP]
->
->If your organization follows stringent privacy regulations where [obfuscating IP address](/help/admin/admin/general-acct-settings-admin.md) isn't enough, you can request to disable geolocation data entirely.
-Contact Customer Care with the report suite ID, and request to turn off 'Geography' for the report suite.

 ## Dimension items

 Dimension items include regions and the country that the region resides in.
 Example values include `"California"`, `"Texas"`, or `"Virginia"`.
 The dimension item `"Unspecified"` includes all international traffic outside of the United States.